MicrosoftDocs/Viva/Viva/engage/mto-setup.md

 - MET150
 ---

-# Set up Viva Engage as a multitenant organization
+# Set up Viva Engage for a multitenant organization

 >[!IMPORTANT]
 >Multitenant organization is available for Viva Engage on a roll-out basis.
 To configure this feature for your organization, contact your Microsoft Account Manager or Support.